What is a workplace adjustment?

 - The availability of financial or other assistance to help make the adjustment (e.g. the Employment Assistance Fund)

-- The nature of your business activities and the size of your organisation
+- The nature of business activities and size of the organisation

 For more information on workplace adjustments visit JobAccess.